 All teachers and teaching assistants understand and deal with the needs of our pupils.
 The following people have specific responsibilities in this area: –

-- Mrs Sarah Costin (SEN Teaching Assistant and Learning Mentor)
+- Mrs Sarah Costin (SEND Teaching Assistant and Learning Mentor)

-- Mrs Michele Peach ( SEN Teaching Assistant)
+- Mrs Michele Peach ( SEND Teaching Assistant)

-- Mr Ollie Lindsay ( SEN Teaching Assistant and Behaviour for Learning Mentor)
+- Mr Ollie Lindsay ( SEND Teaching Assistant and Behaviour for Learning Mentor)

 A graduated response: